Faygate railway station: Services

 Services at the station are limited and run on weekdays only.
 Services run mostly during the peak hours with an additional service calling at around midday.

-As of May 2022, there are a total of 12 southbound trains, 11 of these are operated by Thameslink and run to Horsham and 1 is operated by Southern and extends to Portsmouth Harbour.
+As of May 2022, there are a total of 12 southbound trains, 11 of which are operated by Thameslink and run to Horsham and 1 is operated by Southern and extends to Portsmouth Harbour.
 There are 10 northbound trains that are all operated by Thameslink of which 9 run to Peterborough, with a single early morning service to Bedford via London Bridge.

 No services stop at the station on weekends.

-Bus Connections
+Bus connections

 No regular buses directly serve the station although the Metrobus routes 23 and 200 stop at the Faygate roundabout, approximately 10 minutes walking distance from the station.

 These services provide connections to Crawley, Gatwick Airport, Horsham and Worthing.